JamesHBickerton/DevNotes/Notes/REACTNOTES2025.md

 - We can call components multiple times in order to reuse it.
 - Each component has its own data, logic, and appearance.
 - Make sure to wrap elements in a `<div></div>` element if you want to include more than one per component.
+- `React.createElement(type, props, ...children)`
+- The `type` must be a valid React component type.
+The `prop` must be an object or 'null'.
+The `...children` is optional, and can be any React nodes or elements.

 - `useState` is a React Hook that lets you add a state variable to your component.
 - Pieces of data are called pieces of state.